6-Layer PCB Fabrication Process

-5. 6-layer printed circuit boards are commonly used in the communications industry.
+These printed circuit boards are commonly utilized in the communications industry due to their versatility and performance capabilities.

-1. For power boards, thicker copper layers are preferred to ensure operational reliability.
+• For power boards, thicker copper layers are preferred for enhanced operational reliability.

 Contact